Acekorneya/Ark-Survival-Ascended-Server/README.md

 - [Git](https://git-scm.com/downloads)
 - `sudo` access
 - 16GB of RAM (or more) for each instance
-- 60 GB for Server data
+- 80 GB for Server data
-- Linux Host OS (Ubuntu, Debian)
+- Linux Host OS (Ubuntu, Debian, Arch)

 ## Installation